ykarmesh/website/content/home/experience.md

     date_start: '2020-07-01'
     date_end: '2021-08-23'
     description: |2-
-        * Explored deep uncertainty estimation techniques for predicting the closed loop tracking performance of an Autonomous Vehicle controller.
+        * Explored deep uncertainty estimation techniques for predicting the closed loop tracking performance of an autonomous vehicle controller.
 Estimated the collision probability of the AV with respect to obstacles in an occupancy grid.
-        * Improved the Trajectory Optimization Planner and robustified its collision checking.
+        * Improved the trajectory optimization planner and robustified its collision checking.
 This led to an increased confidence in its performance and resulted in its deployment on the AV.
-        * Developed the speed planning module for safely achieving three-fold increase in operating speed.
+        * Developed the speed planning module for safely achieving three-fold increase in the operating speed of the AV.

   - title: Software Development Intern
     company: isee